+44 (0)1273 732 888

-So here are five things to remember when that time comes.
+So here are five things every beginner to bid writing will do well to remember when that time comes.

 If you start the bid-writing process from the wrong perspective, chances are high that your proposal won’t do its job.
 The goal of a bid is to persuade someone to choose your company.
 Therefore, you must think of this process as an exercise in persuasive writing, not in providing an encyclopedic description of what your company is capable of.

 Taking a cue from sales, the best road to persuasion is understanding your customer, identifying their need, comprehending that need, showing your customer you understand it, and then showing that you (and only you) have the solution.